By the way, one clarification in his Financial Times article, they said that the top VA honcho, Dr. Petzel, was forced out.

 Well, I don't think even now.

-I think even more so now, but nevertheless.
+I think even more so now.

-But having a scapegoat coming up with a phony scapegoat, who is already out the door anyway, is another typical Obama stunt.
+But having a scapegoat coming up with a phony scapegoat who is already out the door anyway is another typical Obama stunt.

 So in truth, when it comes to the VA, Obama hasn't done anything.

-Not one head has rolled, not one person's been punished here, folks.
+Not one person's been punished here, folks.

 How'd the list get shorter?